rezendi/agenticsloprank/README.md

 # YamLLMs

-A framework that lets you define, run, and store sequences of LLM-related tasks with minimal code (sometimes, none.)
+A framework for defining, running, and storing sequences of LLM-related tasks with minimal code (sometimes, none.)

-YamLLMs is focused on using LLMs as 'software Swiss Army Knives' or '[anything-to-anything machines](https://www.strangeloopcanon.com/p/generative-ai-or-the-anything-from)' — automating missions such as analyzing projects, fact-checking articles, assessing and rating artifacts such as documents or pull requests, transcribing videos, turning unstructured data into structured JSON or structured data into prose reports, and in general automating aspects of pipelines or processes that were previously manual because they required judgement, fuzzy logic, or difficult / unpredictable / ill-defined inputs or outputs.
+YamLLMs is focused on using LLMs as 'software Swiss Army Knives' or '[anything-to-anything machines](https://www.strangeloopcanon.com/p/generative-ai-or-the-anything-from)' rather than chatbots — automating missions such as analyzing projects, fact-checking articles, assessing and rating artifacts such as documents or pull requests, transcribing videos, turning unstructured data into structured JSON or structured data into prose reports, and in general automating aspects of pipelines or processes that were previously manual because they required judgement, fuzzy logic, or difficult / unpredictable / ill-defined inputs or outputs.
 YamLLMs lets you easily define, configure, run, and persist such missions.

 These missions are broken down into sets of individual tasks, such as fetching data from an API, scraping a web site, or invoking an LLM to make a decision, report on a set of inputs, generate a structured JSON output, or evaluate a previous output.
 These tasks can be defined by simple YAML files.
 The [YAML which defines a mission](./missions/management/seed.yaml) that: